 Curiously, it isn’t a cinch that identical twins will share OCD.
 So that means environmental factors play a role.

 Finally, it’s the disorder that runs in families, not specific obsessions and compulsions.
-For example, one family member may be a washer/cleaner, the other a counter.
+For example, one family member may engage in washing/cleaning, the other counting.

 Bottom line: Genetic factors account for 45-65% of OCD symptoms in children diagnosed with the disorder.